ao-labs-123/subject-inference-ja/docs/en/stage2_design.md

 **3. Human-Centric Reliability**:

 By acknowledging that some sentences are genuinely ambiguous even to human listeners, this step prevents the AI from making inaccurate assumptions, thereby ensuring data integrity and user trust.

+##Note on Context Resolution:
+If the Agent remains ⁠Unknown⁠ at Stage 2, it will be logically inferred and resolved in the subsequent ⁠topological-mapper⁠ module using context, or queried via ⁠match-and-select⁠.
+This repository strictly focuses on structural Agent detection from the immediate input.

 ### Logic Comparison: Undetermined Agents